-The JB60CD Electronic unit is mounted on the bridge.
-The EML 224 Compact display is supplied with 10 m of cable which can be extended to max.
-20 m..
-This cable is connected to the JB60CD box connector J300.
-The sensor cable is connected to the JB60CD box connector J200.
-External inputs and outputs are connected to the connectors J301 and J400 as shown in diagram on page 46-47.
+The JB60CD electronic unit is mounted on the bridge.
+The Compact display is supplied with 10 m of cable which can be extended to max.
+20 m.
+This cable is connected to the JB60CD electronic unit connector J300.
+The sensor cable is connected to the JB60CD electronic unit connector J200.
+External inputs and outputs are connected to the connectors J301 and J400 as shown in diagram on next page "JB60CD Interconnection Diagram" on page 17.